github/docs/content/get-started/getting-started-with-git/managing-remote-repositories.md

 > origin  https://{% data variables.product.product_url %}/OWNER/REPOSITORY.git (push)
 ```

-{% warning %}
+> [!NOTE]

-**Note**: `git remote rm` does not delete the remote repository from the server.
-It simply
-removes the remote and its references from your local repository.
+> `git remote rm` does not delete the remote repository from the server.
+It simply removes the remote and its references from your local repository.

-{% endwarning %}

 ### Troubleshooting: Could not remove config section 'remote.[name]'